BenRogersWPG/WebSearch/README.md

 ## Known Issues 🐛

 - Searching on Stack Overflow sometimes requires a CAPTCHA.
 Either log in or accept cookies to prevent this.
+- If using VS Code for Web, you may receive popups asking "Do you want Code to open the external website?".
+To have URLs open immediately, follow these quick and easy steps:
+    1. On the popup that appears, click the *Configure Trusted Domains Button*
+    2. Select the level of trust you wish to give to the website.
+    3. The next time you perform searches on that search engine's website, it will just open without prompting you.

 ## Sponsor This Project ❤️